Terriao/OpenDPC/README.md

 ## Roadmap

-- **Cross-platform builds** — first-class Windows builds today; macOS and Linux build profiles on the immediate roadmap.
+- **Cross-platform builds** — the current public release is Windows-only (uses native Win32 file dialogs and folder pickers via `Win32API`/`VistaFileDialog`).
+The Unity codebase is portable; macOS and Linux build profiles are on the immediate roadmap, blocked only on substituting `Standalone File Browser` for the native Windows shell calls.
 - **GPU-streamed long sequences** — current VRAM-resident pipeline caps sequences at the GPU's free memory; a sliding-window streamer is in development.
 - **Automated JND batch mode** — head-mounted display integration and automated session orchestration to scale subjective studies.
 - **Beyond V-PCC** — distortion ladders generated by G-PCC and by emerging learned codecs.